 While there are many evergreens that grow in zone 5, here are some of the most favored choices for growing evergreens in zone 5 gardens:

-Silver Korean Fir – Hardy in zones 5 through 8, this tree grows to 30 feet in height and has striking, white bottomed needles that grow in an upward pattern and give the whole tree a beautiful silvery cast.
+Silver Korean Fir – Hardy in zones 5 through 8, silver Korean fir tree grows to 30 feet (9 m.) in height and has striking, white-bottomed needles that grow in an upward pattern and give the whole tree a beautiful silvery cast.

-Colorado Blue Spruce – Hardy in zones 2 through 7, this tree reaches heights of 50 to 75 feet.
+Colorado Blue Spruce – Hardy in zones 2 through 7, Colorado blue spruce reaches heights of 50 to 75 feet (15-23 m.).
 It has striking silver to blue needles and is adaptable to most soil types.

-Douglas Fir – Hardy in zones 4 through 6, this tree grows to heights of 40 to 70 feet.
-It has blue-green needles and a very orderly pyramidal shape around a straight trunk.
+Douglas Fir – Hardy in zones 4 through 6, Douglas fir grows to heights of 40 to 70 feet (12-21 m.).
+It has blue-green needles and a very orderly, pyramidal shape around a straight trunk.

-White Spruce – Hardy in zones 2 through 6, this tree tops out at 40 to 60 feet tall.
-Narrow for its height, it has a straight, regular shape and large cones than hang down in a distinctive pattern.
+White Spruce – Hardy in zones 2 through 6, this tree tops out at 40 to 60 feet (12-18 m.) tall.
+Narrow for its height, white spruce has a straight, regular shape and large cones than hang down in a distinctive pattern.

-White Fir – Hardy in zones 4 through 7, this tree reaches 30 to 50 feet in height.
-It has silver blue needles and light bark.
+White Fir – Hardy in zones 4 through 7, white fir reaches 30 to 50 feet (9-15 m.) in height.
+It has silver-blue needles and light bark.

-Austrian Pine – Hardy in zones 4 through 7, this tree grows to 50 to 60 feet tall.
-It has a wide, branching shape and is very tolerant of alkaline and salty soils.
+Austrian Pine – Hardy in zones 4 through 7, this tree grows to 50 to 60 feet (15-18 m.) tall.
+Austrian pine has a wide, branching shape and is very tolerant of alkaline and salty soils.

-Canadian Hemlock – Hardy in zones 3 through 8, this tree reaches heights of 40 to 70 feet tall.
+Canadian Hemlock – Hardy in zones 3 through 8, Canadian hemlock reaches heights of 40 to 70 feet (12-21 m.) tall.
 Trees can be planted very close together and pruned to make an excellent hedge or natural border.